katjacodes/northern-sonoma-CERT/TESTING.md

       - Enter an email address without an ```@```.
       - Do not select any checkboxes.

       and verify that the the borders of the name and email address fields turn red and an error message is displayed below them and that the form cannot be submitted.
+All error messages should appear in English.

-   4. Repeat steps 1 through 3 filling out the Spanish sign-up form.
+   4. Repeat steps 1 through 3 filling out the Spanish sign-up form and verifying that all error messages appear in Spanish.

 #### Gallery Page
 1. Navigation bar and language selector: